 The blinking of the SD LED of the CPU marks the active transfer.
 Please regard that your user memory serves for enough space for your user program, otherwise your user program is not completely loaded and the SF LED gets on.

 4.11 Accessing the web server

 The CPU has a web server integrated.
-This provides access to:
+This offers the following access: